MartynEdge/SQL/README.md

 # SQL

-A wrapper for reading and writing to an SQL database, written in C.
+A wrapper for writing to a SQL database, written in C.